-I have been collecting old radios, electrical and electronic
+Until recenty (2022) I had been collecting old radios, electrical

-test equipment over many years.
+test equipment.
 Three or four of the items shown and

 described on this site belonged to my father